-The Property Standards by-law sets minimum standards for the upkeep of building, yards and properties in Oakville for the promotion of health, safety, comfort, convenience and general welfare of residents.
+The Property Standards and Lot Maintenance by-laws set minimum standards for the upkeep of building, yards and properties in Oakville for the promotion of health, safety, comfort, convenience and general welfare of residents.

-Examples of standards covered by the Property Standards by-law:
+Examples of standards covered by the Property Standards and Lot Maintenance by-law:

-All property owners are required to maintain and repair properties to comply with the town’s Property Standards by-law and ensure all buildings, structures, and yards are kept clean, tidy, and free of any garbage or waste.
-Owners are also responsible for conducting regularly checkups on any properties that are being rented out to ensure no by-law violations exist and that tenants are aware of the Property Standard by-law requirements.
+All property owners are required to maintain and repair properties to comply with the town’s Property Standards and Lot Maintenance by-laws and ensure all buildings, structures, and yards are kept clean, tidy, and free of any garbage or waste.
+Owners are also responsible for conducting regularly checkups on any properties that are being rented out to ensure no by-law violations exist and that tenants are aware of the Property Standard and Lot Maintenance by-law requirements.

 Before contacting the town about a possible property standards violations it is recommended that you notify your landlord about any issues on the property.
 Give a reasonable time frame that you would expect these issues to be addressed before calling enforcement services.

 The Landlord Tenant Board is a provincial body that resolves: